Vanilla Bean Cookie Butter Cup Cupcakes

 1. Preheat oven to 350.
 Line cupcake pans with paper liners.
 Spray lightly with nonstick spray, then set aside.

-2. In a medium bowl, whisk together flour, baking soda and salt.
+2. In a medium bowl, whisk together flour, baking powder and salt.
 Set aside.

-3. In the bowl of a stand mixer (or you can use a hand mixer if you don’t have a stand one), add applesauce, sugar and Splenda.
+3. In the bowl of a stand mixer (or you can use a hand mixer if you don’t have a stand one), add applesauce and sugar.
 Scrape in seeds from vanilla bean and beat on medium speed.

 5. In a glass measuring cup (or separate bowl) combine buttermilk and vanilla extract.